minprog/cs50x/scratch/scratch.md

 - Below, you should find a form where you can attach your `.sb3` file and paste your project's URL.
 If there is no form, you might have forgotten to logon to this website and register your name!

-- If your file is too large because you included many sounds and large pictures, you can create a copy (**File > Save as a copy**), and in that copy delete some of those elements.
+- There is a file size limit of about 9MB for submitting.
+If your file is too large because you included many sounds and large pictures, you can create a copy (**File > Save as a copy**), and in that copy delete some of those elements.

 If you have any questions or issues with the above steps, reach out to the TAs!